France–Norway relations

 France–Norway relations are foreign relations between France and Norway.

 Both countries established diplomatic relations in 1905, after Norway's independence.
 Both countries are full members of NATO, and of the Council of Europe.
 There are around 2,000 Norwegian people living in France and around 3,571 French people living in Norway.

 Both nations have Territorial claims in Antarctica, and mutually recognise each other's claims, as well as those from the United Kingdom, New Zealand and Australia.

+There is also a Franco-Norwegian chamber of commerce.

+History

+During World War II, both countries were invaded by Germany in 1940, and 504 Norwegians were imprisoned by the Germans in the Natzweiler-Struthof concentration camp in occupied France.

 Education

 There are two French international schools in Norway: